DrTimothyAldenDavis/SuiteSparse/CHOLMOD/README.txt

 them), and William W. Hager (the Modify Module).

 CHOLMOD relies on several other packages:  AMD, CAMD, COLAMD, CCOLAMD, SuiteSparse_config, METIS, the BLAS, and LAPACK.
-All the BLAS and LAPACK are part of SuiteSparse.
+All but the BLAS and LAPACK are part of SuiteSparse.

 AMD is authored by T. Davis, Iain Duff, and Patrick Amestoy.
 COLAMD is authored by T. Davis and Stefan Larimore, with algorithmic design in